-Enamel paint sticks to plastic because it is an oil-based paint that contains strong chemicals, additives, and alkyd resins that help it stick to non-porous surfaces.
+Enamel paint does adhere to plastic because it’s an oil-based paint that contains strong chemicals, additives, and alkyd resins that help it stick to non-porous surfaces.

-Some alkyd resins contain thermoplastic composition.
-Thermoplastics are polymers that harden when exposed to cool air.
+Some alkyd resins contain thermoplastic composition which are polymers that harden when exposed to cool air.
 They have similar characteristics to plastic material, allowing the paint to stick better.

 You can also improve the adhesion by applying an oil-based primer before painting.